unfoldtoolbox/UnfoldMakie.jl/docs/src/test_data.md

 ## [Load Data](@id test_data)

 In case you do not have data to visualize line plots, you can follow along this step to get data.
+You can also use this as a reference on how to load your own data.
+With the exception of example data for topoplots which can be found in [General Topo Plot Visualization](@ref tp_vis), information on how to load example data for other types of visualizations are detailed here.

 ### Test Data from the Unfold Module
 The `Unfold` module offers some test data (useful e. g. for designmatrix visualization).